ITU-BDSA23-GROUP11/Chirp/docs/report.md

 ### Teamwork flow
-![Teamwork Flow](docs/diagrams/Teamwork.jpg "Teamwork Flow") During the project, we followed the flow shown above.
+![Teamwork Flow](docs/diagrams/Teamwork.jpg "Teamwork Flow")

+During the project, we followed the flow shown above.
 It all starts when an issue is created.
 From there, we specialise and decorate the issue, such that it is easy for anyone to pick it up.

-Thereafter, the issue assignee branches out from the default branch, and starts his or hers iterative process.
+Thereafter, the issue assignee branches out from the default branch, and starts an iterative process.
 This process constitutes of commiting changes (following the issue criteria), fix/modify failing tests, and pushing to origin.

 Once this has been done enough times that the issue is satisfied, our workflows come into play, catching any errors the user might've missed.